go-spring/starter-redigo/README.md

 * **Supports multiple Redis instances**: You can define multiple Redis instances in the configuration file and reference them by name in your project.
+* **Support Redis extensions**: You can extend Redis functionality by implementing the `Driver` interface — see the example implementation `AnotherRedisDriver`.